The Origins of Oyster Color: A Ph.D. Student’s Emotional Journey

 Pigments and Mining: A Time for Reassessment

 The first challenge is to successfully extract these pigments from the 98% calcium carbonate that makes up the shell.
-Methods for dissolution, extraction, separation, and analysis are being specifically developed.
-In science, nothing ever goes exactly as planned; there’s no room for complacency or routine.
+Methods for dissolution, extraction, separation, and analysis are being developed specifically for this purpose.
+In science, nothing ever goes exactly as planned—there’s no room for complacency or routine.

 The first challenges arise; choices don’t always pay off in the face of negative results.
-Not all of the methods tested are reproducible, and the project stalls; perseverance and rigor are needed to establish a reliable methodology.
-This is a time for self-reflection in the face of failure and the fear of not being up to the task, of not belonging.
+Not all of the methods tested are reproducible, and the project stalls.
+It takes perseverance and rigor to establish a reliable methodology.
+This is a time for self-reflection in the face of failure and the fear of not measuring up or not belonging.

 We explore other experimental approaches, take a step back, and discuss the project with other researchers until we are surprised by an unexpected observation.